-With an understanding of historical dynamics (that is, conversions in the sales funnel), you can build a simple model for estimating future revenue and accounting for risks.
+With the understanding of historical dynamics (that is, conversions in the sales funnel), you can build a simple model for estimating future revenue and accounting for risks.

 Venture capitalists expect a high return on investment, at least 10x the risk premium.
 This is how foundation economics works.

-Unless your application looks like an excellent addition to some large company, has few users, and is growing slowly, this is hardly a venture business.
-Better to think of such a product as an operational business, which is often vastly more convenient.
+Unless your application looks like an excellent addition to some large company, has many users, and is growing super fast – this is hardly a venture business.
+It’s better to think of such a product as an operational business, which is often vastly more convenient.

 If the company can't exit via M&A or IPO, the investor's money will be returned through dividends.
 Let's see how this can happen.

-This is just an example, but the numbers rarely differ even 2x from those I gave in the real world.
+This is just an example, but the numbers in the real world rarely differ even 2x from those I provided.